lightning/bolts/02-peer-protocol.md

 `max_htlc_value_in_flight_msat` is a cap on total value of outstanding HTLCs, which allows a node to limit its exposure to HTLCs; similarly, `max_accepted_htlcs` limits the number of outstanding HTLCs the other node can offer. `channel_reserve_satoshis` is the minimum amount that the other node is to keep as a direct payment. `htlc_minimum_msat` indicates the smallest value HTLC this node will accept.

-`feerate_per_kw` indicates the initial fee rate by 1000-weight (i.e. 1/4 the more normally-used 'feerate per kilobyte') which this side will pay for commitment and HTLC transactions, as described in [BOLT #3](03-transactions.md#fee-calculation) (this can be adjusted later with an `update_fee` message). `to_self_delay` is the number of blocks that the other nodes to-self outputs must be delayed, using `OP_CHECKSEQUENCEVERIFY` delays; this is how long it will have to wait in case of breakdown before redeeming its own funds.
+`feerate_per_kw` indicates the initial fee rate by 1000-weight (i.e. 1/4 the more normally-used 'fee rate per kilobyte') which this side will pay for commitment and HTLC transactions, as described in [BOLT #3](03-transactions.md#fee-calculation) (this can be adjusted later with an `update_fee` message). `to_self_delay` is the number of blocks that the other node's to-self outputs must be delayed, using `OP_CHECKSEQUENCEVERIFY` delays; this is how long it will have to wait in case of breakdown before redeeming its own funds.

 Only the least-significant bit of `channel_flags` is currently
 defined: `announce_channel`.
-This indicates whether the initiator of the funding flow wishes to advertise this channel publicly to the network as detailed within
+This indicates whether the initiator of the funding flow wishes to advertise this channel publicly to the network, as detailed within
 [BOLT #7](https://github.com/lightningnetwork/lightning-rfc/blob/master/07-routing-gossip.md#bolt-7-p2p-node-and-channel-discovery).